• Most common fx pattern• Deforming forces: 1) pectoralis pulls shaft anterior and medial 2) head and attached tuberosities stay neutral

 Technique guide are not considered high yield topics for orthopaedic standardized exams including the ABOS, EBOT and RC.

 A 72-year-old female presents to your office with a 12-month old painful nonunion of a 2-part (surgical neck) fracture of the proximal humerus.
-She denies prior shoulder pain, and has been treated conservatively with range of motion exercises but continues to complain of debilitating pain and dysfunction.
-X-Rays show no shoulder arthritis or significant osteopenia.
-The current recommended treatment for this injury is which of the following?
+She denies prior shoulder pain, and has been treated conservatively with range of motion exercises but continues to complain of debilitating pain and dysfunction with motion above shoulder level.
+X-Rays show no shoulder arthritis, significant osteopenia, or issues with her tuberosities.
+The current recommended surgical treatment for this injury is which of the following?

 Closed reduction and percutaneous pinning